Gretchen Whitmer kidnapping plot: Pete Musico

 Pete Musico was active on YouTube, where he posted videos against taxes, gun control, and the so-called deep state.
 A video posted in 2019, entitled "Gretchen Whitmer Interview", depicted him railing against her policies around automobile ownership and promised he would interview Whitmer in person in a later video.
 Musico was also active on Gab, where he promoted the unfounded claim that there is an ongoing campaign to kill white people in South Africa.
 He also followed the accounts of Proud Boys organizer Joe Biggs and InfoWars personality Owen Shroyer.
 On Twitter, he expressed support for Trump and conspiracy theories regarding Bill and Hillary Clinton and the high presence of mercury in vaccines.
 Musico's attorney said he was eventually kicked out of the Wolverine Watchmen because he was too "soft" and would not commit to violence.
 Musico is the father-in-law of co-defendant Joseph Morrison.
 In October 2022, Musico was convicted in Michigan state court of materially aiding a terrorist and being a member of a gang.
 On December 15, 2022, he was sentenced to 12 to 20 years in prison.

+Musico and Bellar's convictions were overturned by the Michigan Court of Appeals on July 20, 2026, a month after the same court overturned the conviction of Joseph Morrison.
+The court stated that kidnapping was not an underlying violent felony under Michigan state law and could not be used to support a terrorism conviction.
+Attorney General Dana Nessel called the decision "linguistic gymnastics" and vowed to appeal all three decisions to the Michigan Supreme Court.

 Shawn Fix

 Shawn Fix hosted Wolverine Watchmen meetings at his home in Belleville to discuss the plot.
 The house's yard had Donald Trump presidential campaign signs and a Gadsden flag.
 He was working as a truck driver, and had more than a dozen driving infractions from 2007 to 2018.
 Fix was charged with assault and battery and aggravated assault in 2012, but the victim dropped the charges in 2013.
 Fix was one of five suspects turned over for trial on December 7, 2022.
 They were accused of providing material support for terrorist acts as well as a gun crime.
 Fix pleaded guilty to the terrorism charge on June 7, 2023, as part of a deal that included the weapons charge being dismissed, and on December 7 he was sentenced to between three and twenty years of imprisonment.